 - Do what you can to ensure airflow is not restricted.
 Replace the furnace or air handler's filter as well as any return air filters.
 Open all the registers completely and confirm that they are not obstructed by furniture or curtains.

-- Call Sunbeam Service Experts Heating & Air Conditioning.
+- Call Sunbeam Service Experts.
 The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?